laurentino14/laurentino14/README.md

 #### Hi, there!
 CEO at LV Digital.

 Graduating in Systems Analysis and Development at the GRAN University ( [Link](https://faculdade.grancursosonline.com.br/) ), passionate about technology and currently in love with the C language.
+Thank you, Ritchie!

 C, C++, GoLang and Javascript are currently my working languages!